zthun/janitor/packages/eslint-react-config/README.md

-# Description
+# ESLint React Config

-This is the shared eslint configuration for @zthun scoped react based projects.
+This is the shared eslint configuration for zthun scoped react based projects.

 ## Getting Started